-Reality TV star John 'Cocksy' Cocks' brave battle with terminal cancer
+Reality TV star John 'Cocksy' on his cancer battle: 'Always aim higher, give everything a shot'

-The much-loved TV builder was told two years ago he had kidney cancer, and was given two years to live.
+Much-loved TV builder John "Cocksy" Cocks was told two years ago he had kidney cancer, and was given two years to live.

 But he's still fighting.